kube-HPC/kube-HPC.github.io/site/algorithms/Introduction.md

 layout: ../_core/DocsLayout
 category: Algorithms
 permalink: /algorithms/
-next: /algorithms/authorization/
+next: /algorithms/api/
 ---

-### Algorithm API
+Before you build your algorithm and push it to [docker registry](https://kube-hpc.github.io/api-server/docs.html), you first need to expose it to the outer world.

-After you built your algorithm [docker](https://kube-hpc.github.io/api-server/docs.html)
+Hkube communicate with your algorithm via websocket (native websocket or socketio).
-You now need to expose it.
+The algorithm should create a websocket client that listens to: ws://localhost:3000.

-The algorithms are communicate with the worker via websocket
+If you prefer to run your algorithm inside node, see this [node.js example](https://github.com/kube-HPC/algorithm-node-example)